perhells/GysingeBryggeri/README.rst

     A system to handle the warehouse of malt and hops for Gysinge Brewery.

 Administration
 ------------

-    Currently users have to be added manually in the django shell.
-Working on an administration panel.
+    Users can be added in the settings page (available for staff).

+    They can also be created in the django shell manually if needed.

 Authors
 -------
     - Per Hellström